|Artists:||The Streamliners with Joanne|

 One of a number of records released while Bob Luman was serving in the U.S. Army.
 It followed Let's Think About Livin' and Why, Why, Bye, Bye and was the fourth single released on local Warner Brothers, the first being Dreamy Doll / Buttercup in July 1960.
 Luman began recording in 1957 for the Imperial label in the U.S. and later for Capitol before signing with Warner Brothers.
 In the late sixties and seventies he had success as a country artist.
 He died in 1978 aged 41.

 John (Booka) Hyland won a talent quest in 1959 and appeared in the Sydney-based TV programmes Teen Time and Six O'Clock Rock.
 His first release and only hit was Sweet Thing/I Dig Girls, followed by We've Got Something Going/Right Time on the Lee Gordon label.
-In 1961 Transistor/Is It Me? and an extended play were released on Leedon.
+In 1961 Transistor/Is It Me? and an extended play Booka at the Police Boys Club, were released on Leedon.
 Sweet Thing ran four weeks on Sydney's 2UE Top 40 chart, peaking at no.33 on 20th Aug 1960.